valeman100/valeman100.github.io/_posts/2023-06-20-quantization.md

     this script generates a completion for the prompt (-p inline command) that asks to generate a 10-step list about how to build a website, furthermore, we set the max length for the completion at 512 (-n).
     There are several other options we can set which you can view from your bash terminal directly.

-2) The second option, which is more useful in my opinion, is to use bindings.
+2) The second option, which is more useful in my opinion, is to adopt bindings.
-In llama.cpp repo there are already different binders for Python, Go, Node.js, Ruby, C#/.NET. with them, you can instantiate a server or use a prebuilt docker image, build your own, or even use the quantized model in a Python script directly.
+In llama.cpp repo there are already binders for Python, Go, Node.js, Ruby, C#/.NET. with them, you can instantiate a server or use a prebuilt docker image, build your own, or even use the quantized model in a Python script directly.

 I hope you have found this guide helpful.